 The Library will refuse to accept the following types of materials for course reserves:

-Faculty may request an article for course reserves that the library does not own through interlibrary loan (Get It 4 Me) provided that:
+Faculty may request an article that the library does not own through interlibrary loan (Get It 4 Me) provided that:

 Instructor-provided print reserves will only be active for the requested time period chosen upon submission of a Print Reserves request form.
 After the requested time period ends, faculty are required to retrieve all faculty-owned items placed on reserve.